NathanNoye/Obsidian-Vault/Bibles/NASB1995/41 - Mark/Mark 9.md

 And He said to them, **"Elijah does first come and restore all things.
 And _yet_ how is it written of the Son of Man that He will suffer many things and be treated with contempt?**

 ###### 13
-But I say to you that Elijah has indeed come, and they did to him whatever they wished, just as it is written of him."All Things Possible
+But I say to you that [[Elijah]] has indeed come, and they did to him whatever they wished, just as it is written of him."

+### All Things Possible

 ###### 14
 When they came _back_ to the disciples, they saw a large crowd around them, and _some_ scribes arguing with them.